Borders-None/lessons-2020-autumn-advanced/Advanced_4_variables/var-let-const.md

 We need to be aware of many things related to variables:
 - the scope
-  -> where they are accessible
-- are they changeable or not
+- the mutability

 ## The Scope

-We have a block or function scope, but what does it mean.
+A scope is in programming is a region of the program where a defined variable can be accessed We have a block or function scope, but what does it mean.

-A function scope is that a variable is accessible withing a the function and block scope that the variable is acessible withing a block of code.
+A function scope means that a variable is accessible within a function and block scope means that the variable is acessible withing a block of code.
+Block of code is usually surrounded with `{ }`, we can also declared a variable in for loop.

 if we define var anywhere within a function we can access it throughout the function, with the let and const that is not the case.